stridouille/ControlN7Visuals/README.md

 ## Plot graphs

 To plot the graphs needed for your visualization, prefer using the parameters given by the file julia_template.jl found in root of the repository.
-For the mapping on the sphere to work, the graphs have to be PNG files with 2:1 ratio and transparent background, with no borders.
+For the mapping onto the sphere to work, the graphs have to be PNG files with 2:1 ratio and transparent background, with no borders.
 See example below.

 ![Plot example](doc/img/plot_example.png)